ActiveSolution/active-lab-iac2022/labs/github-bicep.md

 ## Creating the GitHub repo
 The first thing we need to do, is to get the code into GitHub.
 So, start off by going to GitHub and create a new repo.

-You can name it whatever you want, and make it private if you do not want anyone to see it.
+You can name it whatever you want, and make it private.

 __Comment:__ Do not add a README, .gitignore file or license.
 Leave the repo completely empty.